 All staff should challenge any strangers on the premises and report to the school office if there is any concern.
-Notice of visitors to the site is (when known) displayed on the whiteboard in the Staff Room.
+Notice of visitors and prospective parents to the site is (when known) displayed on the whiteboard in the Staff Room.
 The school checks identification of all unknown visitors to the school.
-Visitors are asked to wear an identification badge and sign in the visitors' book outside the office window.
+Visitors are asked to wear an identification badge and sign in and out on the visitors' i-pad, outside the office window.
 Any visitor who has not been DBS checked will be issued with a red visitor badge and be escorted by a member of staff at all times.
-Visitors are asked to log their time of arrival and departure.

 In order to safeguard pupils from visitors to the school who may have extreme or radical views the school will: